apple/swift-nio/Sources/NIOCore/Docs.docc/swift-concurrency.md

 The above types are used to bridge both the read and write side of a ``Channel`` into Swift Concurrency.
 This can be done by wrapping a ``Channel`` via the `NIOAsyncChannel/init(synchronouslyWrapping:backpressureStrategy:isOutboundHalfClosureEnabled:inboundType:outboundType:)` initializer.
 Under the hood, this initializer adds two channel handlers to the end of the channel's pipeline.
 These handlers bridge the read and write side of the channel.
-Additionally, the handlers are working together to close the channel once both the reading and the writing have finished.
+Additionally, the handlers work together to close the channel once both the reading and the writing have finished.